kwebio/kweb-docs/intro.rst

 Most websites are two pieces of tightly coupled software:

  * Client
     * Runs in the browser
     * Responsible for user interaction
     * Typically written in JavaScript
     * Runs in an "untrusted" environment

  * Server
     * Runs in a datacenter
-   * Responsible for
+    * Responsible for business logic
+    * May be written in a wide variety of languages
+    * Runs in a trusted environment

 The first runs on the web server, the second runs in the web browser.
 Coders work hard to try to make the website appear like a single piece of software to the website visitor, but this requires a lot of hidden complexity.

 Kweb allows you to write your entire app as a single piece of software, as if it was running on a single computer.
 It's written in `Kotlin <https://kotlinlang.org/>`_, a